Dream-mf/docs/packages/dmf-logging.md

-Sure, here is the updated documentation with the table of contents section:

 # Dream.mf Logging Package Documentation

 The Dream.mf logging package provides logging and log listener functionality that can be used independently in your application or within other Dream.mf packages.
 This includes a log listener for the host, configured against your log aggregator, and supports multiple aggregators.
 This allows your remote to use the log client directly with minimal setup.